Unlie9/Feedback/docs/README.md

 #### ⚙️ CI/CD

-- **Continuous Integration** – Configured CI pipelines to automatically run tests and checks on every commit and pull request.
+- **Continuous Integration** – Configured CI pipelines to automatically run checks on every commit and tests on pull request to develop and main branches.

 ## 📦 API